awindsr/ClimaScale/readme.md

 ## Technical Challenges
 - The project encountered complexities in reconciling disparate measurement systems for carbon emissions (Lbs, Tons, etc.).

-## Milestones Achieved
-- Successful creation of a fully operational application within a constrained timeframe.
-- Establishment and maintenance of an efficient GitHub workflow.
-- Effective collaboration within a five-developer team, fostering shared communication and learning experiences.

 ## Knowledge Gained
 - In-depth understanding of carbon footprint metrics and their significance.
 - Strategies for reducing carbon emissions through incremental lifestyle adjustments.